Internal · Instructor Reference

 Aero tow

-Obj: reasons for each item; agreed signals/speeds/wind/emergencies; correct hitch; towline + release check; checklist.
+Obj: reasons for each item; agreed signals/speeds/wind/emergencies; correct hitch; towline + release check; ensures no conflict with traffic prior to takeoff; checklist.

 Std: demonstrates safe operating condition + correct emergency briefing.